 You can submit a series idea to Amazon Studios by uploading a pilot script and/or mini-bible, depending on the type of series you’re pitching.
 This will create a project; you can add revised scripts or additional content to your project at any time.

 For primetime drama or comedy, you must submit a pilot script that shows the series at its best.
 Your pilot script does not necessarily have to be an origin story that describes how the situation of the show began.
-A mini-bible describing your vision of the series is not required, but you're welcome to submit one if you have it.

 Project creators must have full rights to any series ideas they submit.

 To learn more about submitting work to Amazon Studios, please read our Submission Guidelines.

 Can I upload my series if I already uploaded an episode or episodes to another website?